Influencing Humans to Conform to Preference Models for RLHF: Introduction

 Aligning agent behavior with human preferences is a central goal of reinforcement learning from human feedback (RLHF).
 This process generally assumes a model of human preferences, a probability distribution over a human's rankings of pairs of trajectory segments based on their reward function.
 The RLHF algorithm cannot observe the human's reward function and instead must approximate it from preferences.

-Prior work has explored different choices for this preference model and provided evidence that the more aligned the RLHF algorithm's preference model is with how humans generate preferences, the more aligned the learned reward function is~\citep{knox2022models}.
+Prior work has explored different choices for this preference model and provided evidence that, in sequential decision making tasks, the more aligned the RLHF algorithm's preference model is with how humans generate preferences, the more aligned the learned reward function is~\citep{knox2022models}.
 Most work assumes that human preferences arise probabilistically from \textit{partial return}, the sum of rewards over a trajectory segment.
-By this assumption, humans presented with two trajectory segments tend to prefer the one that accrues greater reward, as measured by their reward function~\citep{christiano2017deep, ouyang2022training}.
-Other work has challenged whether partial return is a sufficiently descriptive model of human preferences and proposed alternative models of human preference~\citep{knox2022models, kim2023preference}.
+By this assumption, humans presented with two trajectory segments tend to prefer the one that accrues greater reward, as measured by their underlying latent reward function~\citep{christiano2017deep, ouyang2022training}.
+Other work has challenged whether partial return is a sufficiently descriptive model of human preferences and proposed alternative models of human preference~\citep{knox2022models, kim2023preference, marklund2024choice}.
 We instead take a \emph{prescriptive} approach to learning from human preferences.
 Specifically, we propose designing training and preference elicitation interfaces to influence humans to better conform to a chosen preference model.
-We test influencing humans towards the partial return preference model or \textit{regret} preference model, which is based on each segment's deviation from optimality \citep{knox2022models}.
-See Figure \ref{fig:papersummary} for a visual summary of our interventions.
+We study influence toward three preference models: the partial return preference model; the \textit{regret} preference model, which is based on each segment's deviation from optimality \citep{knox2022models}; and the \textit{change-in-expected-return} preference model, which is based on the expected outcomes of a segment rather than the decisions in the segments. \commentshnew{Do you agree with this description of change-in-expected-return?} See Figure \ref{fig:papersummary} for a visual summary of our interventions.

+The interventions we introduce primarily concern sequential decision making tasks, where different preference models may induce different preferences over trajectory segments.
+In contrast, most RLHF applications for training Large Language Models (LLMs) focus on single-step decisions, effectively collapsing differences between preference models \citep{knox2024learning}.
+We anticipate that our approach will be particularly useful for training LLM for longer horizon decision processes.